 Congratulations on your new employment!

-Other Benefits - Contact the Service Center within 30 days of your date of hire.
+Flex and Colonial – Please call the Service Center within 30 days of your date of hire.
 The Service Center number is located at the bottom of this page.

 Important HSA Information